ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 **Note**

-`echo $SHELL > shell.txt | cat shell.txt` is an intentionally convuluted and unnecessary solution meant to explain shell concepts.
+`echo $SHELL > shell.txt | cat shell.txt` is an intentionally convoluted and unnecessary solution meant to explain shell concepts.

-**Explaination**
+**Explanation**

 `echo` is the bash shell command that prints the input back to the terminal. `$` is used to call on existing variables in the namespace. `SHELL` is a default environment variable that encodes the type of shell currently running.
 Thus, `echo $SHELL` will print the contents of the environment variable to the terminal.

-`>` is an operator that funnels the output of the preceeding command into a text file rather than to the terminal. `|` is a pipe operator that takes the output of the preceeding command as the input into the next. `cat` is the bash command that prints the contents of a text file to the terminal screen.
-Thus, `echo $SHELL > shell.txt | cat shell.txt` funnels the output of `echo $SHELL` into a text file called `shell.txt` and then `cat shell.txt` prints the contents of `shell.txt` to the termninal.
+`>` is an operator that funnels the output of the preceding command into a text file rather than to the terminal. `|` is a pipe operator that takes the output of the preceding command as the input into the next. `cat` is the bash command that prints the contents of a text file to the terminal screen.
+Thus, `echo $SHELL > shell.txt | cat shell.txt` funnels the output of `echo $SHELL` into a text file called `shell.txt` and then `cat shell.txt` prints the contents of `shell.txt` to the terminal.

 ***